SoftSec-KAIST/SURI/README.md

 ### 2 Build Docker Images

-We provide three Docker images for our binary rewriter, SURI, and our comparison targets, Ddisasm and Egalito.
+We provide Docker images for easy reproduction of our experimental results.
+Here, we explain how to build Docker images for running SURI, Ddisasm, and Egalito, and additional Docker image for running SPEC CPU benchmark testsuites.

 ### 2.1 Docker Image for SURI